 He evidently holds that the causes of constitutional change are far more numerous and complex than Plato had held them to be in the Republic 1.
-Among its main sources may probably be reckoned dissension among the holders of power and ill-treatment of those outside their ranks; but given the existence of that sense of unsatisfied claims to gain or honour on the part of the rich or poor, or even on the part of a single individual, which commonly in Aristotle's view underlies revolution, a thousand little circumstances 2 may set fire to the train and cause an examong the great people of a State, are derived from the Polities, for Plutarch (Reip. gerend. praecepta c.
-32) tells one or two of them at greater length and in more detail than they are told in the Seventh Book, and he may well have quoted them from the Polities.
-It should be noticed that Demosthenes had already used the expression (in Lept. c.
-162)-μικροὶ καιροὶ μεγάλων πραγμάτων αἴτιοι γίγνονται.
+Among its main sources may probably be reckoned dissension among the holders of power and ill-treatment of those outside their ranks; but given the existence of that sense of unsatisfied claims to gain or honour on the part of the rich or poor, or even on the part of a single individual, which commonly in Aristotle's view underlies revolution, a thousand little circumstances 2 may set fire to the train and cause an ex-

-1 Far more numerous also, than they were held to be by those who thought that civil trouble always originated in questions about property (2.
-7. 1266 a 37).
+1 Far more numerous also, than they were held to be by those who thought that civil trouble always originated in questions about property (2.7, 1266 a.
+27)